reahl/reahl/reahl-doc/doc/tutorial/buildingblocks.rst

 the main window for that URL.

-The example in the :doc:`gettingstarted` shows how a simple web application is created as a single :class:`~reahl.web.fw.Region`.
-The `web.site_root` configuration setting indicates which :class:`~reahl.web.fw.Region` is to be used as the root of the web application.
+The example in the :doc:`gettingstarted` shows how a simple web application is created as a single :class:`~reahl.web.fw.UserInterface`.
+The `web.site_root` configuration setting indicates which :class:`~reahl.web.fw.UserInterface` is to be used as the root of the web application.